 Twitter is a huge source of my traffic.
 After I write a new article or tutorial and tweet it I often get hundreds of tweets and retweets.
 Twitter allows me to dominate the web design niche.
 I see my Twitter followers as the people who I value and who value me and my work in return.
 What I did to get 32,000 followers on my WebDesignDev account was I went to one of the biggest names in Web Design industry, and every day manually added their most recent 100 followers (yes, it took a LONG time to do this).
 Those people would then come to my website, check out what great content I have, and follow me.
 Not only did they follow me on Twitter, but they became regular readers!
 I also noticed that Twitter followers are the loyal readers – they will stay on my website longer than someone who just came from Google or Yahoo.
 So over night you can start driving hundreds of targeted visitors to your website who are really interested in your website!
 But along the way I found an amazing tool to help me do what I was doing automatically, without me even being there.

 Tool I use: Tweet Adder was made with one purpose in mind – to help you get Twitter Followers.
 It’s the one and only program currently on the market that gets you targeted Twitter followers on auto-pilot.
-It has really helped me to get the 32,000 Twitter Followers that I have.
+It has really helped me to get the my 41,000 Twitter Followers.

 SEO is one of the most important things you need to learn to have a successful Internet business.
 Writing everything I know about SEO will likely take at least several hundred pages, but I will give you the most important things below.
-I have studied SEO for the past 5 years and have put in countless hours learning it.
-I can say it has paid off – my blog webdesigndev.com for example, gets around 50% of its traffic from search engines.
+I have studied SEO for the past 8 years and have put in countless hours learning it.
+I can say it has paid off as I get around 50% of my traffic from search engines.

 Titles.
 Your <title> tag is your most important tag on the page, which is why you have to know how to set this tag properly.
 Before you set a title of your pages, you need to ask yourself: ”What do I want people to find on my website/blog?”
 Most people think that they can set titles intuitively, but this is not always the case.
 You want to make sure you target the keywords that: 1) best describe your web design business/blog and 2) bring you the most traffic.
 I will discuss how to research titles shortly, but let me first discuss the <title> tag in more detail.
 You can see that the home page of WebDesignDev has <title>Web Design Tutorials | Create A Website | Make A Website | Learn Flash</title>.
 I am targeting 4 different keywords in a single title: 1) Web Design Tutorials; 2) Create A Website; 3) Make A Website; 4) Learn Flash.
 It is generally a good idea not to put too many keywords in the title since search engines will look at where in the title the targetted keyword is to see its important.
 So the keyword that appears say 50 characters after the beginning, is not nearly given as much weight as the keyword that appears first.
 I am targetting 4 keywords in my title, which is about as high as you want to go.
 It is of utmost importance to know which keywords will bring you the most traffic and which keywords to put first.
 If you just put “Web Design” for example, as the only thing in your title, you will probably not get much traffic.
 You must be thinking “but you just said the first keyword is the most important!”
 Yes, but “web design” is such a competitive term that you will need to do a LOT of SEO to get any kind of ranking there.
 Put a much more targeted keyword, such as “web design” followed by the name of your city, like “web design toronto” for example and follow it with several other keywords.
 Why is this a good title?
 And why is the title of WebDesignDev good?
 Look at the first 2 words – they are the same “web design” keyword that’s so hard to rank for, but they are followed with the word “tutorials” which is exactly what I am trying to target.
 I rank top 5 on Google, by the way, for that keyword : ) I am still giving my blog a chance to rank for “Web Design” by putting those 2 words first.